Islandora/documentation/docs/technical-documentation/rest-patch.md

 These are defined under [Authorization](./using-rest-endpoints.md#authorization) on the overview.

 This with assume you have already created a [node](./rest-create.md#content-nodes) or [media](./rest-create.md#files-and-media) at some location.

-Our example node is at `http://localhost:8000/node/3`.

-If you perform a [GET](./rest-get.md#content-nodes) against `http://localhost:8000/node/3?_format=json` you can see all of the fields, some of these are calculated (change based on others, ie. "changed"), some are references to other entities (nodes,media,files in Drupal. ie. "field_model") and others are pure text fields (ie. "title").

-The fields will be different for media entities, but the syntax to update them is the same.

 ## Change a text field